Light Meter

 Description #

-• Zoom until the subject you want correctly exposed fills the frame and Meter.
+Zoom until the subject you want correctly exposed fills the screen and tap Meter Scene.

 Screenshots #